 Areas of competence: Enlightenment thought, Philosophy of mind, Art Theory.

-2002/3/5 Graduate teaching assistant for the Essex Department of Philosophy for the first year Enlightenment Course [an interdisciplinary course surveying Enlightenment thought].
+2002/3/5 Graduate Teaching Assistant for the first year Enlightenment Course [an interdisciplinary course surveying Enlightenment thought].

 “Une beauté expérimentale.
 Manet et le pragmatisme.”
 Revue d’Esthétique, Paris, No. 45, pp. 157-167, 2004.